davy7125/polyphone/en/manual/soundfont-editor/tools/global-tools.md

 ### Export preset list {#doc_export}

-With this tool, the list of all [presets](manual/soundfont-editor/editing-pages/preset-editor.md) will be written in a text.
+With this tool, the list of all [presets][p-editor] will be written in a text.
 This text can be formatted to be integrated in a CSV file or in HTML to be integrated in a website.

 ![Preset list](images/en_preset_list.png "Preset list")

+*[CSV]: Comma-Separated Values
+*[HTML]: HyperText Markup Language

+[i-editor-mod]: manual/soundfont-editor/editing-pages/instrument-editor.md#doc_modulator
+[i-editor]:     manual/soundfont-editor/editing-pages/instrument-editor.md
+[p-editor]:     manual/soundfont-editor/editing-pages/preset-editor.md
+[tools]:        manual/soundfont-editor/tools/index.md
+[tree]:         manual/soundfont-editor/tree.md